 INTRO TO CIRCUITS & SOLDERING | Grades 6-10 | July 22-26 | $240

-Offered the week of July 22-26 from 12:30-3:00 pm at our office, 46 Bridge St, New Milford.
+Offered the week of July 22-26 from 12:30-3:00 pm at First Congregational Church, 36 Main St, New Milford.
 Maximum 6 campers.

 Learn the basics of simple circuits, and soldering electrical components like resistors, capacitors and LED lights onto circuit boards and see them work.
 Learn to design and test circuits using free software.